stanislavNemch/03-react-movies/README.md

     -   Using `createPortal` to render the modal outside the main DOM tree.
     -   Adding functionality to close the modal by clicking on the backdrop or pressing the `Escape` key.

+6.  **Implementing Pagination:**

+    -   Managing the state for the current page (`page`) and the total number of pages (`totalPages`).
+    -   Appending new results to the existing list instead of replacing it.
+    -   Implementing a smooth scroll to the new elements to enhance user experience.

 This approach allowed not just to create a functional application, but also to gain a deep understanding of the key mechanisms underlying modern React applications.